Lufthansa Systems

-Lufthansa Systems is an information technology service provider for the aviation industry.
-It has around 2,200 employees in several locations in Germany and offices in 16 other countries.
+Lufthansa Systems GmbH & Co.
+KG is an information technology service provider for the aviation industry owned by the Lufthansa Group.
+It has around 2,800 employees in several locations in Germany and offices in 16 other countries.
 The company is headquartered in Raunheim near Frankfurt.
 The company's portfolio includes "consulting, development and implementation of customized industry solutions as well as the operation of applications in the company's own data centers."
+The Hungarian subsidiary, Lufthansa Systems Hungária Kft., was established in 1995, and employed 200 people as of 2005.